fdlai/se_project_react/README.md

 - Multiple pages, to support large number of clothing items
 - Some way to search or sort clothing items
 - Track number of likes on an item
+- Use current user's location to retrieve weather data

 ## Links